archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

 ## Changelog:
+- Added mpv output in the terminal by queueing multiple files/dirs,
+    - when use_mpvc is empty (not set).
+- Fixed bug in _IfQuitAfterTask function after downloads completed.
 - Added ncmpvc cheatsheet by typing 'm' in main window
 - Added _MpvControl function to deal with mpv interactions.
     - This works when mpvc_tui variable is filled or not,
     - use_mpvc must be set to 'yes/no'
 - Added more keyboard shortcuts for the main window (see help screen).
-- Added option to directly edit a playlist; mpm --edit <myPlaylistName> (case sensitive, no extension).
-- In _SelectLocalDir function, empty directories are no longer listed.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.